 - Butt-Monkey: Just like his status on the radio.
 Except this time you have the pleasure of jumping in on the humiliation bandwagon.
 The judges of "Fame or Shame", which he hosts, even frequently make fun of him, and most non-competition texting polls are frequently about him.
-However, he's such a sleazy jerk that he deserves it.

 - Casual Kink: He asks Tracey to wear black lipstick when she gives him a blowjob because he's got a fetish for goth girls.